-- (a) an Imperial long service medal; or - (b) a medal, decoration or clasp under the Defence Force Service Awards Regulations; or - (c) a medal or clasp under the Defence Long Service Medal Regulations.
+- (a) a medal or clasp for long service in the Defence Force awarded under any Imperial long service medal regulations; or - (b) a medal, decoration or clasp under the Defence Force Service Awards Regulations; or - (c) a medal or clasp under the Defence Long Service Medal Regulations.

-Defence Long Service Medal Regulations means the regulations set out in the Schedule to the Letters Patent dated 26 May 1998 given under the Great Seal of Australia, being the regulations as amended from time to time.
+Defence Long Service Medal Regulations means the Regulations set out in the Schedule to the Letters Patent dated 26 May 1998, being the Regulations as amended from time to time.